(British of Palestinian origin, born in Beirut, Lebanon 1952)

 e: colored ink on map, Installation: 35 1/2 x 42 x 1" (90.2 x 106.7 x 2.5 cm)

-This work is composed of five color photocopies of maps taken from airline brochures depicting flight patterns.
-The airlines’ maps visualize networks created by travel and chart the globe primarily according to movement rather than natural, national, or political boundaries.
-Using ink and gouache, Hatoum drew colored lines onto these maps, adding her own hand-drawn abstract designs to the airlines’ existing web of routes.
+Mona Hatoum’s Routes II is comprised of five color photocopies of maps taken from airline brochures depicting flight routes.
+The maps detail networks created by travel, charting the globe primarily according to movement rather than geographic, national, or political boundaries.
+Using ink and gouache, Hatoum drew colored lines onto the maps, adding her own hand-drawn abstract designs to the existing webs of the airlines’ routes.

-Hatoum was born in Lebanon to Palestinian parents exiled from Haifa, Israel.
-In 1975, at the age of 23, she moved to England to escape the war that was beginning in Lebanon.
-As an artist displaced by conflict, Hatoum has found inspiration in movement, travel, and the discovery of new cultures, people, and lands.
+Hatoum was born in Lebanon to Palestinian parents.
+In 1975, she was on a trip to London when the Lebanese Civil War broke out, preventing her from returning.
+She decided to stay on, and still lives and works there today.
 “The nomadic existence suits me fine,” she says, “because I do not expect myself to identify completely with any one place.”1 She has said that she considers the paths she drew in Routes II to be “routes for the rootless.”2

 A term generally used to describe art that is not representational or based on external reality or nature.

 “I’m often asked the same question: ‘What in your work comes from your own culture?’”
 Mona Hatoum once said.
 “As if I have a recipe and I can actually isolate the Arab ingredient, the woman ingredient, the Palestinian ingredient.
 People often expect tidy definitions of otherness, as if identity is something fixed and easily definable.”3